polterguy/phosphorusfive/core/p5.core/README.md

 of having to know about them during compile time, is relatively staggeringly interesting for the art of de-coupling and loosely binding your assemblies together.

-## Protecting your Active Events

-If you wish, you can when creating an Active Event "protect it", such that once your handler is registered, no other handlers can be registered for the same Active Event.
-In addition, you can also protect your Active Events such that they cannot be invoked directly from p5.lambda (Hyperlisp for instance), but must be raised by C# code.

-This is done by using the "Protection" property on your Active Event attributes.
-This property has five values, which are listed below.

-* NativeClosed - Only "native code" (C#) can invoke it, and only one handler can exist for it
-* NativeOpen - Multiple handlers are allowed, but only C# code can invoke it
-* LambdaClosed - Lambda code can invoke it, but there can be only one handler
-* LambdaOpen - Lambda code can invoke it, and there can be multiple handlers for it
-* LambdaClosedNativeOpen - Lambda can invoke it, but if there are  multiple handlers, they must be written in C#

-The above properties have implications for from where you can raise your events.
-The ApplicationContext object, has two different methods for raising Active Events.
-When you create code in C#, you should always use the "RaiseNative" method.
-This informs the Active Event core, that the origin of your invocation is "native code".

-Inside the *[eval]* Active Event, in p5.lambda though, all events are raised using "RaiseLambda".
-This means that if you have a piece of Hyperlisp code, that tries to invoke a "native only" Active Event, then an eexception will be raised, and the invocation won't be allowed to execute.

 ## "Null" handlers handling _all_ events

 If you create an Active Event handler in C#, which has "" as its name, then this event handler will be